Karwar: Religion

-Karwar has primarily been Hindu.
+Karwar is and has primarily been Hindu.
 Christianity was introduced to Karwar by the Portuguese while ruling Goa in the 16th and 17th centuries and contemporary Karwari Catholics are descendants of those early Christians.
 Muslim seafaring traders migrated to Karwar from the Deccan (Bahamani) kingdoms.
 Karwar was called Baithkol meaning the "house of safety" or Bait-e-kol meaning "place of safety" in Arabic.
-Muslim villages in Karwar include: Shiveshvar, Chittakula, Sawar Pai, and Hotegali.
-Islamic tradition holds that two brothers, descendants of Ali, the son-in-law of Muhammad, settled in Shiveshvar and made the village a place of Islamic learning.
-In Shiveshvar, there are three shrines dedicated to Muslim saints: Gaiby Pir, Nizam Pir, and Shamshuddin pir-in Kot.